rse/vmix-scripts/auto-pre-mix.md

 **Automatically Pre-Mixing Inputs**

-This is a VB.NET 2.0 script for the vMix 4K/Pro scripting facility, allowing one to auto-pre-mix (aka pre-render or flattening) source inputs with the help of two intermediate Mix-type input(s) in order to further embed the result onto a layer of a target input.
+Allow one to auto-pre-mix (aka pre-render or flattening) source inputs with the help of two intermediate Mix-type input(s) in order to further embed the result onto a layer of a target input.